day50-dev/sidechat/README.md

 # llmehelp

 This project aims to capture keyboard input and leverage a Large Language Model (LLM) to assist with tasks.
+It provides several tools for interacting with LLMs in different contexts.

 ## Files

-*   **kb-capture.py:** This Python script captures keyboard events using the `python-xlib` library.
-It connects to an X server, records key presses and releases, and converts them into strings.
-It includes a callback function that prints the captured string when a semicolon (`;`) or colon (`:`) is pressed, and allows for backspace functionality.
-It uses two X displays, `local_display` and `record_display`.
+*   **kb-capture.py:** A Python script that captures keyboard events using `python-xlib`.
+It records key presses and releases from an X server and converts them into a string.
+It exits and prints the captured string when a semicolon (`;`) or colon (`:`) is pressed, and supports backspace functionality.

-*   **llm-magic:** This shell script captures keyboard input using `kb-capture.py`, sends it to an LLM for processing, and then outputs the LLM's response using `dzen2` for display.
-It also includes logic to handle short inputs (aborting if the input is less than 10 characters).
-It kills the `dzen2` process after the LLM response is received.
+*   **llm-magic:** A shell script that uses `kb-capture.py` to capture keyboard input, sends it to an LLM for processing, and displays the LLM's response using `dzen2`.
+It includes a basic length check to prevent processing very short inputs.

-*   **screen-query:** For interacting with a tmux session and an LLM.
-It can capture the contents of a tmux pane, send it to an LLM along with a user prompt, and display the LLM's response using `mdreader` (which defaults to `cat` if `glow` or `sd.py` are not found).
+*   **screen-query:** A script for interacting with a tmux session and an LLM.
+It captures the contents of a tmux pane, sends it to an LLM with a prompt, and displays the LLM's response using `mdreader` (or `cat` as a fallback).
 It also manages conversation history using a SQLite database.

-*   **shell-hook.zsh:** This Zsh shell hook intercepts user input before it's executed.
-It constructs a prompt that includes system information and the user's input, sends this prompt to an LLM, and then replaces the user's input with the LLM's response.
-It uses a configuration file (`~/.config/io.datasette.llm/default_model.txt`) to determine the LLM model to use.
+*   **shell-hook.zsh:** A Zsh shell hook that intercepts user input *before* execution.
+It constructs a detailed prompt including system information and the user's input, sends this to an LLM, and replaces the user's input with the LLM's response.
+It reads the default LLM model from `~/.config/io.datasette.llm/default_model.txt`.

-*   **wrap.sh:** This script is a wrapper around `kb-capture.py` and `llm-magic`.
-It captures keyboard input using `kb-capture.py`, sends it to the LLM via `llm-magic`, and then types the LLM's response into the current context using `xdotool`.
+*   **wrap.sh:** A wrapper script that combines `kb-capture.py` and `llm-magic`.
+It captures keyboard input, sends it to the LLM, and then types the LLM's response into the current context using `xdotool`.
+This script is a simplified version of `llm-magic`.